xpan4869/llm-memory-scoring/README.md

 # llm-memory-scoring

-This repository corresponds to a paper under anonymous review; title and authors will be added after acceptance.
+This repository corresponds to a paper of "LLM-based scoring of narrative memories reveals that emotional arousal enhances central information at the expense of peripheral information"

 The repository is organized as follows: